 What's the difference between pronunciation and enunciation?

-1 The slight difference between pronunciation and enunciation is that pronunciation is the act of making sounds or articulating words while enunciation is the way of articulating words clearly …
+1 The slight difference between pronunciation and enunciation is that pronunciation is the act of making sounds or articulating words while enunciation is the way of articulating words clearly and distinctly …

 Why is the spelling of "pronounce" and "pronunciation" different?